MetaBorgCube/oopsla18-artifact/README.md

 implemented.
 Each of the specifications were developed with a focus on object language feature coverage, correctness, and clarity of specification.

-The type checkers that the specifications implement are not (yet) meant to be performant, nor to provide good error messages.

 ### STLCrec